Best Baby Formulas of 2023

 - Cow’s milk formula, as its name implies, uses cow’s milk as its main ingredient, but the milk has been treated to make the protein more easily digestible.
 According to the AAP, cow’s milk formula is the most prevalent type of formula on the market and makes up about 80% of all formulas sold.

 - Hydrolyzed formula contains protein that has been broken down (hydrolyzed) into smaller proteins, making it more easily digested.
 Hydrolyzed formulas may be either partially or exclusively hydrolyzed and are often marketed as “calm” or “gentle.”
-These types of formulas are designed for babies who can’t tolerate cow’s milk or soy-based formulas or for babies with a protein allergy.
+These types of formulas are designed for babies who can’t tolerate cow’s milk.

 - Soy formula is made from soy and contains a protein source (soy) and a carbohydrate.
 Soy formulas may be recommended if you’re looking to exclude animal products from your baby’s diet or if your baby is allergic or intolerant to cow’s milk formula or lactose.